What is the meaning of the Temple curtain being torn in two at the moment of Jesus' death?

 Week 20 (May)

-For nearly a decade I lived in a country in which 90% of the population claims to be Roman Catholic.
+For nearly a decade, I lived in a country in which 90% of the population claimed to be Roman Catholic.
 Because of that, there is one phrase in the Crucifixion narrative that has come to have rich meaning for me.

 It's only one phrase and it comes immediately before the death of Jesus: ". . . and the veil of the temple was torn in two" (Luke 23:45, NASB).
 That's all.
 Matthew, Mark and Luke all mention it, but none of the Gospel writers gives any further explanation.

 With rich symbolism, the new order of grace is ushered in with the sacrificial death of the Lamb of God.